fdel-ux64/fish-config/README.md

 A Fish shell helper function that installs a package with the correct package manager — automatically detecting your Linux distro (Fedora, Manjaro/Arch, or Ubuntu/Debian).
 If automatic detection fails, it falls back to an interactive menu prompt.

+**Installation:**

+To use the `install_package` function, follow these steps:
+1. Copy the function code into your `fish` configuration file (`~/.config/fish/functions/install_package.fish`).
+2. Reload your shell or restart the terminal to make the function available.

 **Usage:**

 - Call it from your terminal